mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/test-numeric-result.md

 ---
 title: "TestNumericResult enum        | QSYS API Reference Guide"
 description: "The possible results of a TestNumeric operation. "
-last_modified_at: 2024-07-09T17:00:50Z
+last_modified_at: 2024-07-29T23:19:52Z
+sitemap: false
 ---

 The possible results of a TestNumeric operation.